-Kondo’s daily after-work routine is extremely methodical — the girl’s got discipline.
+Kondo’s daily after-work routine is extremely methodical.
 Everything she owns has its own designated space.
-Though no one is expecting you to place your bag in the same spot every evening, organizing well-frequented areas like entryways makes evening routines much easier.
+Though no one is expecting you to place your bag in the same spot every evening, organizing hard-working areas like entryways makes evening routines much easier.
 Label cubbies and baskets so that everyone knows where their lunch boxes and bike helmets should go.

 We’re all guilty of opening bills and shoving them into a drawer.
 That credit card bill?
 You don’t need that.
 Old warranties?
 You don’t need to keep those, either.
-Kondo argues that these papers often end up sitting, forgotten, in an accordion file.
-Since most paperwork is now available digitally, these sheets create useless clutter when they could be accessed online.
+Kondo argues that these stacks of papers often end up sitting, forgotten, in an accordion file.
+Since most paperwork is now available online, hanging on to those creates useless clutter.

 Kondo doesn’t understand why people plunk change in piggy banks and jars around their houses, which renders the money useless.
-(That’s a good point!)
-Immediately slide loose coins into your wallet when you find them lying around the house so that you can spend them, instead of shoving them mindlessly into a drawer.
+Instead, she suggests sliding loose coins into your wallet right away.
+That way, you’ll actually spend that money instead of letting it sit in a drawer for years.

 Watch: How To Organize Your Bedside Table

 Get Chatelaine in your inbox!

 Our very best stories, recipes, style and shopping tips, horoscopes and special offers.
 Delivered every weekday morning.